toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 & \alpha_i\leq C
 \end{align*}$$

+Optimization:
-Optimization: Decomposition (quadratic programming), Closed-form, GD, etc.
+- Param Estimation: Decomposition (quadratic programming), Closed-form, GD, etc.
+- Hyperparam Tuning: $C$ tells SVM how much misclassification to avoid.
+The larger $C$, a smaller-margin hyperplane will be chosen.
+The smaller $C$, a larger-margin hyperplane will be chosen.

 Pros:
 - Good performance on high-dimensional and non-linearly separable data (with Kernel trick)